-Several prominent buyers expressed an interest when the property went up for sale, among them Mary Call Darby Collins, the great-granddaughter of Richard Keith Call, and her husband, State Senator Thomas LeRoy Collins.
-Eventually, out of respect for the family, the other potential suitors withdrew and the Collins family acquired the property.
+Several prominent buyers expressed interest when the property went up for sale, among them Mary Call Darby Collins (1911-2009), the great-granddaughter of Richard Keith Call, and her husband, State Senator Thomas LeRoy Collins (1909-1991).
+Eventually, out of respect for the family, the other potential suitors withdrew and the Collins family purchased the property.

-Left: The Brevard Family Home, 1934.Photo courtesy of the State Archives of Florida
+Left: The Brevard Family Home, 1934.Photo courtesy of the State Archives of Florida.

 Right: Mary Call Darby at the Brevard family house as the "Queen of the Fairies" for the May Day celebration, ca. 1917.
-Photo courtesy of Jane Aurell Menton
+Photo courtesy of Jane Aurell Menton.